Thermalization processes induced by quantum monitoring in multi-level systems: Introduction

 \section{Introduction}

-Quantum monitoring refers in general to the action of perform a sequence of quantum measurements on a system or a portion of it\,\cite{JacobsContempPhys2006,WisemanBook,WeberNature2014,RossiPRL2020}.
-Being the single quantum measurement a dynamical process with probabilistic nature, it is customary to associate to any sequence of them a stochastic process obeying, over time, to a specific probability distribution\,\cite{WisemanBook,JacobsBook}.
-Such distribution usually depends on properties relying on both the system and the measured observable, and even external sources of noise\,\cite{HatridgeScience2013,GherardiniPRA2019}.
+Quantum monitoring refers in general to the action of performing a sequence of quantum measurements on a system or a portion of it\,\cite{JacobsContempPhys2006,WisemanBook,WeberNature2014,RossiPRL2020}.
+Being the single quantum measurement a dynamical process with probabilistic nature, it is customary to associate to any sequence of measurements a stochastic process obeying, over time, to a specific probability distribution\,\cite{WisemanBook,JacobsBook}.
+Such distribution usually depends on properties that rely on both the system and the measured observable, and also external sources of noise\,\cite{HatridgeScience2013,GherardiniPRA2019}.